SAML-Toolkits/python3-saml/README.md

 #### SP setup ####

-The Onelogin's Python Toolkit allows you to provide the settings info in 2 ways: Settings files or define a setting dict.
+The SAML Python Toolkit allows you to provide the settings info in 2 ways: Settings files or define a setting dict.
 In the ``demo-flask``, it uses the first method.

 In the ``index.py`` file we define the ``app.config['SAML_PATH']``, that will target to the ``saml`` folder.
 We require it in order to load the settings files.